neil314159/portfolio-project-4/README.md

 Book Barn Reviews is a site designed for book lovers around the world.
 When you read a great book, the first thing you want to do is tell someone else about it!
 This site lets you publish your own reviews and also look at reviews from other users to get new ideas.
-Users can interact with each other via a commenting system, and can also create a wishlist of books they have not yet got around to.
+Users can interact with each other via a commenting system, and can also create a wishlist of books they have not yet read.
 The site is built with the Django framework in Python, and also uses HTML and CSS.

 This is my fourth Portfolio Project for the Diploma in Software Development with the Code Institute.